veillette/physics-book/contents/ch33TheFourBasicForces.md

 * Describe the Feynman diagram for the exchange of a between a proton and a neutron.
 </div>

-As first discussed in [Problem-Solving Strategies](../contents/m42076) and mentioned at various points in the text since then, there are only four distinct basic forces in all of nature.
+There are only four distinct basic forces in all of nature.
 This is a remarkably small number considering the myriad phenomena they explain.
 Particle physics is intimately tied to these four forces.
 Certain fundamental particles, called carrier particles, carry these forces, and all particles can be classified according to which of the four